Vexcited/Fiak/README.md

 Fiak is updated whenever Yaak creates a new release.
 This a manually done process.
 Please open an issue if I'm too slow to update Fiak.

-Fiak adds an additional number to the version which is the release count for this specific Yaak version.
+Fiak adds a suffix to the version which is the release identifier.
+I have to do this to stay within SemVer and also have a way to easily know from which Yaak version we're coming from.

-> For example, `v2025.9.3` will have its first Fiak version as `v2025.9.3.0`.
-If Fiak applies a new patch and release, it'll be `v2025.9.3.1`.
+> For example, `v2025.9.3` will have its first Fiak version as `v2025.9.3-fiak0`.
+Whenever Fiak applies a new patch and release, it'll become `v2025.9.3-fiak1`.

 ## What did not change internally ?